MysticRyuujin/EthHack/README.md

 # EthHack
 Brute Force Ethereum Addresses with Python

+NOTE: The probability of actually finding an account with a balance is so astronimically small that running this is a complete and total waste of time, engery, and effort.
+You're more likely to win the lottery 10 times (or something stupid like that)

 Script assumes you are running a local Geth RPC node that is fully sync'd

 Create a folder in your home directory called EthHack and a sub folder called Results